Namtsua/-r-UBC-Discord-Bot/README.md

 # -r-UBC-Discord-Bot
-Discord bot using the Discord4J API
+Discord bot using the Discord.io